-Aperture photometry and source characterization is carried out using Level-1 frame images.
-Both the frames and their associated masks are inputs to WPHOT.
+Aperture photometry and source characterization is carried out using Level-1 frame images and co-adds.
+Both the frames, co-adds and their associated uncertainties and masks are inputs to WPHOT.
 Either single or multi-band frames will be supported.
-The additional functionality of working on coadded images will be introduced in future versions of WAPP.